/terms/featured-snippets · 4 min read · foundational

 FAQ

-Less so on queries where AI Overview appears.
+- Less so on queries where AI Overview appears.
 Google's AI Overview occupies the same screen real estate above the blue links and increasingly draws from the same source pool.
-For queries without AI Overview, featured snippets remain Google's highest-CTR SERP feature.
+For queries without AI Overview, featured snippets continue to be a high-value SERP target.

 Sources & further reading